 While I was at it, I looked up all the words I didn't know, and made footnotes of definitions for each word on each page (and there were a lot of them).
 Then I recorded the essay for myself and listened to it over and over while driving.
 And I tried to apply it to my life.

 Then, to understand it even better, I went over it line by line, trying to write what Emerson wrote in my own words.
-That rewrite project is what I just published as a (very small) book.
+That rewrite project is I've published as a small book called Self-Reliance, Translated.
 I don't think I'm a better writer than Emerson.
 I love his writing.
 Some of his sentences were so well-said, I included them in my translation just because I couldn't bear to leave them out.
 My motivation for translating it came from an experience I had with Cliff Notes.

 I had always considered Cliff Notes as a kind of cheating.
 If you didn't want to read the real book, you could read a condensed version that tells you everything you need to know to pass a test.
 Then one day I saw the movie Henry V (the one with Kenneth Branagh).
 I really liked the movie but I only understood about half of what they were saying.
 They were speaking English, but three things were hindering my understanding: